 This means healthcare professionals can discuss patient information in a RingCentral Glip conversation without compromising HIPAA guidelines.
 Like RingCentral’s cloud-based phone solution, which is already widely used by medical practices, RingCentral Glip can now be used by nurses, doctors, and other healthcare providers.
 Both are part of RingCentral Office, our comprehensive suite of communications and collaboration tools.

-That is significant because there has never been a greater need for collaboration in healthcare, with healthcare leaders, insurers, and the government all promoting the importance of “care teams” that can coordinate care with the goal of better patient outcomes at a lower cost.
+That is significant because there has never been a greater need for collaboration in healthcare especially with the increasing need for remote-friendly healthcare practices, and with healthcare leaders, insurers, and the government all promoting the importance of “care teams” that can coordinate care with the goal of better patient outcomes at a lower cost.

 At the same time, there are great impediments to effective communication and collaboration in healthcare—including those same security and privacy regulations.
 Particularly frustrating are the rules that prevent healthcare professionals from taking advantage of the same mobile and social modes of communication they enjoy in their personal lives.